lucianpls/lerc1_wasm/README.md

 * [JSON for C++](https://github.com/nlohmann/json)

 ## Building and testing
 Install emsdk (emscripten), activate the environment then run the included build shell script.
-Then run a web server (npm or python) in the project folder and use a browser to view.
+Then run a web server (node or python) in the project folder and use a browser to view.